Denperidge-Redpencil/semantic.works/README.md

 In case you get `ERR_OSSL_EVP_UNSUPPORTED`, run `export NODE_OPTIONS=--openssl-legacy-provider`

-Make sure to have an instance of [app-mu-info](https://github.com/Denperidge-Redpencil/app-mu-info) running.
-See [config/environment.js](config/environment.js).
+Make sure to have an instance of [app-mu-info](https://github.com/Denperidge-Redpencil/app-mu-info) running, and that the --proxy argument in [package.json](package.json) is configured towards it.